nav2018nav/Honest-Work/content/about/faq.md

   faq:
   - question: This is another question?
     answer: Is it really...
-  - question: This is a question
+  - question: This is a question?
     answer: |-
       This is an answer.